univlorraine/ulep/docs/keycloak.md

-This setup specializes the OAuth2.

-Keycloak does offer a full OpenID Connect implementation, but the implementation is rather labor intensive to implement.
+Keycloak does offer a full OpenID Connect implementation.

-The api is configured to get an access token instead, and assume that the access token contains the necessary user details for authentication.

-The integrity of the authentication process is followed by public key verification for the `access_token` along with OpenID Connect specification `aud` field checking.

 To set up, please take the following steps:

 1. Create a new Keycloak client in the Clients section: